Compare and find the best Time Deposit rates and watch your money grow

 Q: What is PDIC?

 PDIC is the Philippine Deposit Insurance Corporation.
-It insures your time deposit account up to a maximum of ₱500,000.
+It insures your savings account up to a maximum of ₱500,000.